cockroachdb/docs/v22.2/show-sessions.md

 ## Required privileges

 All users can see their own currently active sessions.
 All users belonging to the `admin` role can view see all users' currently active sessions.
-To view other non-admin users' sessions, the non-admin user must have the [`VIEWACTIVITY`](create-user.html#create-a-user-that-can-see-and-cancel-non-admin-queries-and-sessions) parameter set.
+To view other non-admin users' sessions, the non-admin user must have the `VIEWACTIVITY` [system privilege](security-reference/authorization.html#supported-privileges) (or the legacy [`VIEWACTIVITY`](create-user.html#create-a-user-that-can-see-and-cancel-non-admin-queries-and-sessions) [role option](security-reference/authorization.html#role-options)) defined.

 ## Synopsis